skvark/libipfs/README.md

 2. Fetch [go-ipfs](https://github.com/ipfs/go-ipfs) sources according to the guide in the ``go-ipfs`` README and run ``make deps`` in the source folder.
 3. Run ``CGO_ENABLED=1 go build -o libipfs.so -buildmode=c-shared src/go_ipfs_wrapper.go``

-You might want to set GOOS and GOARCH environment variables if you are targeting some other OS and architecture than your system (cross-compilation).
+You might want to set GOOS and GOARCH environment variables if you are targeting some other OS and architecture than your host system (cross-compilation).
 However, this requires the target system toolchain (compilers, linkers etc.) to work properly.
 For example see the ``rpm/libipfs.spec`` file.

 ## Documentation for go-ipfs Wrapper